zinc-sig/affairs/rfd/0010/README.md

 ## Conclusion

 The integration of Temporal workflow orchestration into ZINC addresses critical gaps in handling complex, long-running academic workflows while maintaining the modular architecture established by the extension system.
-The domain-integrated approach ensures clear separation of concerns, with extensions maintaining full ownership of their workflows while leveraging shared infrastructure.
+The cross-task-queue architecture ensures clear separation between orchestration logic and domain implementation.

 Key benefits of this integration include:

 - **Reliability**: Durable execution ensures workflows complete despite failures
 - **Scalability**: Controlled concurrency and resource management for large-scale processing
 - **Visibility**: Complete observability into workflow execution and state
-- **Flexibility**: Extensions can evolve their workflows independently
+- **Direct Communication**: Temporal replaces NATS for synchronous cross-extension calls
+- **Service Locality**: Activities have direct access to their extension's services
+- **Simplified Architecture**: No request/response patterns needed for activity communication
-- **Maintainability**: Clear boundaries and patterns reduce complexity
+- **Maintainability**: Clear separation between workflows (orchestration) and activities (implementation)

 The proposed architecture provides a solid foundation for current requirements while remaining extensible for future needs.
 The phased migration approach ensures smooth adoption with minimal disruption to existing operations.